 I come from a fitness background.
-Few years of coaching, a workout program in production, and a lot of consulting… Reviewing some of the most popular workouts out there, lot of people stepped in to share why they started working out in the first place.
+Few years of coaching, a workout program in production, and a lot of consulting… Reviewing some of the most popular workouts out there (Insanity max 30, focus t25, the piyo workout, 21 day fix, Beachbody On Demand), lot of people stepped in to share why they started working out in the first place.

 Turns out, men who look for workout programs, mostly struggle with low testosterone related symptoms.

 And while working out can significantly improve the odds of reversing this condition, it is but a part of the entire picture.
 There are many less intense and less time consuming tweaks that you can do to flip the scale around.